cottage14/privacy-website/index.md

 Welcome to the Data Privacy website.

-The Apache Software Foundation is committed to protect the privacy of their Members, Committers and Users.
+The Apache Software Foundation is committed to protecting the privacy of its Members, Committers and Users.

 ## Privacy related questions

 If you have questions related to privacy at
-The Apache Software Foundation which are not of confidential nature, feel free to ask at our (archived) mailing list:
+The Apache Software Foundation which are not of a confidential nature, feel free to ask at our (archived) mailing list:

 privacy@apache.org